-Construction is similar to that of the 350, with a robust plastic housing backing the LED array and the end-bracket arrangement is very strong, with easy adjustment possible.
-However, the 470 boasts 16 LEDs instead of the 350’s 12.
+Construction was similar to that of the 350, with a robust plastic housing backing the LED array and the end-bracket arrangement was very strong, with easy adjustment possible.
+However, the 470 boasted 16 LEDs instead of the 350’s 12.

-Multivoilt tolerance allows the lights to operate with inputs betwen nine volts and 33V.
-Weight is 950 grams per bar.
+Multivoilt tolerance allowed the lights to operate with inputs betwen nine volts and 33V.
+Weight was 950 grams per bar.

 Our test units were easily mounted and gave adequate spot and spread beams out to 400 metres and with a width around 40 metres at about half that distance.

-This combination is adequate for most drivers’ needs, yet comes in a compact package that’s only 530mm long over the end caps.
+This combination was adequate for most drivers’ needs, yet came in a compact package that was only 530mm long over the end caps.

-Pricing for the pencil and spread beam pair, with stainless steel end brackets, should be around the $750 mark.
+Pricing for the pencil and spread beam pair, with stainless steel end brackets, was around the $750 mark.